0xbrett8571/certora/Categorizing_Properties.md

 Demonstrating real impact — theft, freezing funds, governance takeover, etc. A "promise" is a statement about the protocol that must always be true for it to be secure.
 If we can prove it's false, we've found an impactful vulnerability, because we're not hunting for a bug, we're hunting for an impact that break the contract critical promise.

-The low-hanging fruit is gone.
-You are no longer hunting for a mistake in the code; you are hunting for a flaw in the logic.
+We're no longer hunting for a mistake in the code; you are hunting for a flaw in the logic.
 The code can be 100% correct by itself, but the system it creates is exploitable.

 The impacts we care about are: